-This setting supports the Auto Door option.
-Set it on for machines with an autodoor.
-Refer to M80 / M81 (Auto Door Open / close M-codes) on page 388.
+To use M80/ M81 Auto Door Open / Close M-codes.
+Refer to M80 / M81 (Auto Door Open / close M-codes).

-The M-codes work only while the machine receives a cell-safe signal from a robot.
-For more information, contact a robot integrator.
+The M-codes work only while the machine receives a cell-safe signal from a robot or if it has a light curtain installed.
+For more information refer to RobotIntegration Aid - NGC reference document.